fabriziosalmi/coronaviruswar/README.md

 # CoronaVirusWar.org

-The aim of this website is to have all available COVID-19 real time maps in a single place: https://coronaviruswar.org
+The aim of this website is to serve an easy to use cockpit for most web users with useful resources:

+- COVID-19 global map
+- COVID-19 country maps
+- Official links
+- Media resources
+- Donations

 ## Maps